 The University Hospital has agreements with governmental and other third-party payors that provide for reimbursement to the University Hospital at amounts different from its established rates.
 Contractual adjustments under third-party reimbursement programs represent the difference between the University Hospital's billings at established rates for services and amounts reimbursed by third-party payors.
-A summary of the basis of reimbursement with major third-party payors follows:
+A summary of the basis of reimbursement with major thirdparty payors follows:

 Medicare.
 Substantially all acute-care services rendered to Medicare program beneficiaries are paid at prospectively determined rates.
 These rates vary according to the patient classification systems that are based on clinical, diagnostic, and other factors.
 Additionally, the University Hospital is reimbursed for both its direct and indirect medical education costs (as defined), principally based on per-resident prospective payment amounts and certain adjustments to prospective rate-per-discharge operating reimbursement payments.
-The University Hospital generally is reimbursed for certain retroactively settled items at tentative rates, with final settlement determined after submission of annual cost reports by the University Hospital and audits by the Medicare fiscal intermediary, the University Hospital's cost reports have been audited and settled for all fiscal years through 2012.
-Revenue from the Medicare program accounted for approximately 18% and 20% of the University Hospital's net patient service revenue for the years ended September 30, 2021 and 2020, respectively.
+The University Hospital generally is reimbursed for certain retroactively settled items at tentative rates, with final settlement determined after submission of annual cost reports by the University Hospital and audits by the Medicare fiscal intermediary. the University Hospital's cost reports have been audited and settled for all fiscal years through 2012.
+Revenue from the Medicare program accounted for approximately 17% and 18% of the University Hospital's net patient service revenue for the years ended September 30, 2022 and 2021, respectively.

-Section 302 of the Tax Relief and Health Care Act of 2006 authorized a permanent program involving the use of third-party recovery audit contractors (RACs) to identify Medicare overpayments and underpayments made to providers.
-As of September 30, 2021, the University Hospital reported claims in various stages of review based on the requests received by the RACs during the fiscal year.
+Section 302 of the Tax Relief and Health Care Act of 2006 authorized a permanent program involving the use of thirdparty recovery audit contractors (RACs) to identify Medicare overpayments and underpayments made to providers.
+As of September 30, 2022, the University Hospital reported claims in various stages of review based on the requests received by the RACs during the fiscal year.
 Payment recoveries resulting from RAC reviews are appealable through administrative and judicial processes, and the University Hospital intends to pursue the reversal of adverse determinations, where appropriate.
 The University Hospital cannot predict with certainty the impact of the Medicare RAC program on our future results of operations or cash flows.

 Blue Cross.
 Inpatient services rendered to Blue Cross subscribers are paid at a prospectively determined per diem rate.
-Outpatient services are reimbursed at a prospectively determined rate or under a cost reimbursement methodology.
+Outpatient services are reimbursed at a prospectively determined rate.
 The method of reimbursement is determined by the procedures that are performed.
-For outpatient services reimbursed under the cost reimbursement methodology, a final settlement is determined after submission of annual cost reports by the University Hospital and audits thereof by Blue Cross.
-The University Hospital's Blue Cross cost reports have been audited and settled for all fiscal years through 2016.
-Effective December 1, 2016 Blue Cross outpatient services began being reimbursed under the Enhanced Ambulatory Payment Group (EAPG) methodology.
-This is a prospective payment methodology with no retroactive settlement.
-Revenue from the Blue Cross program accounted for approximately 35% and 33% of the University Hospital's net patient service revenue for the years ended September 30, 2021 and 2020, respectively.
+Revenue from the Blue Cross program accounted for approximately 36% and 35% of the University Hospital's net patient service revenue for the years ended September 30, 2022 and 2021, respectively.

 Medicaid.
 Inpatient services rendered to Medicaid program beneficiaries are reimbursed at all-inclusive prospectively determined per diem rates.
 Outpatient services are reimbursed based on an established fee schedule.
 The University Hospital is designated as a Disproportionate Share Hospital (DSH) and receives payments under the Medicaid DSH program.
 In addition, as a participant in the Alabama Medicaid Plan, the University Hospital also receives supplemental payments based on formulas established by the Alabama Medicaid Agency.
-The net benefit associated with the University Hospital's participation in these programs, totaling approximately \$168.2 million and \$103.1 million in 2021 and 2020, respectively, is included in net patient service revenue in the accompanying statement of revenues, expenses and changes in net position.
+The net benefit associated with the University Hospital's participation in these programs, totaling approximately \$154.1 million and \$168.2 million in 2022 and 2021, respectively, is included in net patient service revenue in the accompanying statement of revenues, expenses and changes in net position.
 There can be no assurance that the University Hospital will continue to qualify for future participation in these programs or that the programs will not ultimately be discontinued or materially modified.
-Revenue from the Medicaid program accounted for approximately 16% and 15% of the University Hospital's net patient service revenue for the years ended September 30, 2021 and 2020, respectively.
+Revenue from the Medicaid program accounted for approximately 15% and 16% of the University Hospital's net patient service revenue for the years ended September 30, 2022 and 2021, respectively.